ggirlk/holbertonschool-machine_learning/reinforcement_learning/0x01-deep_q_learning/README.md

 > Python script that utilizes keras, keras-rl, and gym to train an agent that can play Atari’s Breakout

+# 🧠 Learning Objectives
+> - What is Deep Q-learning?
+> - What is the policy network?
+> - What is replay memory?
+> - What is the target network?
+> - Why must we utilize two separate networks during training?
+> - What is keras-rl?
+How do you use it?

 # 📕 Dependencies

-<b> ⛔️ If you have keras-rl2 already installed delete it before you start</b>.
+> <b> ⛔️ If you have keras-rl2 already installed delete it before you start</b>.

 ```
 pip install --user keras-rl==0.4.2